 At the following link, you will find information published by the NHS about physiotherapy that may be a requirement during the recovery phase of a foot injury:

-Foot Injury Compensation Claims FAQ
+Foot Injury Compensation Claims FAQs

 How do I know if my foot injury is serious?